relm-us/relm/README.md

 Relm is an open source 3D spatial platform for the web.
 You can use it to meet, work, organize, collaborate, and hold online events.

-Even though distance and flat screens may separate you, Relm is built with a love for discovering the details that help you feel comfortable, at ease, and natural as you gather with your friends, family, and colleagues.
+We've been learning how to re-create a feeling of togetherness online.
+Flat screens and distance are the constraints within which we create a work of art.
+Relm has been built with a love for discovering details that help us feel comfortable, at ease, and natural as we gather with friends, family, and colleagues.
+We hope you'll feel the same way when you try it out.

-If you use a service hosted by us or someone else, there is no setup required--it all works seamlessly in a browser.
-As open source software (AGPL), you are also welcome to set it up on your own server, modify the code, and host the service for your community.

 <div>
     <img src="docs/scr1-quester.jpg" alt="Screenshot 1 - Quester" width="48%">